 Soon, Activity Centre planning will also begin for the Kalamunda Town Centre, following the completion of drainage works now underway – where again we aim to involve as many people as possible in defining the future vision, design guidelines, economic, retail and transport strategies for this area.

-Unpinning all this planning are two key draft strategies now out for public comment, in the Economic Development Strategy* and the Customer Service Strategy*.
-Please take the time to give us your feedback on these this month.
+Unpinning all this planning are two key draft strategies now out for public comment, in the Economic Development Strategy and the Customer Service Strategy.